evleaks/learngit/readme.txt

 this is a git test
-git is a version control system
+git is a distributed control system